kubewarden/docs/docs/security/threat-model.md

 **Mitigation**
 Webhook fails closed.

-Kubewarden is failed closed.
-Thus, we should be fine.
+Kubewarden default behaviour is failed closed.
+Thus, it covers this.

 (Failing closed means that if, for any reason, Kubewarden stops responding or crashes, the API server will reject the request by default, even if the request